AhmetGkp/Dictionary-Application/README.md

 ## Install
 * You're needed to have [`jdk`](https://www.oracle.com/java/technologies/javase-downloads.html) on your computer.
-* Downloading the rar file is enough to use.
+* Beside that downloading the rar file is enough to use.